Ludof63/BDD-project/PARTE III/progetto_PARTE3.md

 FROM ricezione
 WHERE codRiceve = (SELECT codRiceve FROM turniCF);

-GRANT SELECT ON turniCF,appuntamentoByTurniCF,trasportoByTurniCF,ricezioneByTurniCF TO roberto;
+GRANT SELECT ON turniCF,appuntamentoCF,trasportoCF,ricezioneCF TO roberto;

 -- permesso di leggere e modificare su prodotto
 GRANT SELECT,DELETE ON prodotto TO roberto;